liyaguang/gitdb/readme.txt

-This is the readme file for this git project.
+Git is a free software.
+Add this line.
+This is a lot of fine in computer scicence.